Stress is the most underestimated and misunderstood component of learning.

 Adults need a special "learning program" that is tailored to their specific "wiring".

 Adults acquire knowledge through active participation, which involves trial and error and receiving feedback.
-However, making mistakes can be a stressful and embarrassing experience and therefore many people try to avoid situations that can lead to stress.
+However, making mistakes can be a stressful and embarrassing experience and therefore many people try to avoid situations that can lead to stress

 To illustrate this, let's look at my experience of learning Spanish.

 Although I attended numerous courses, I found it difficult to learn the language as I mainly use German at home and English and German at work.
 I also tended to avoid challenging situations that would put my Spanish skills to the test.
-For example, when running errands in Spain, I only use a few words and prefer to have in-depth conversations with my Spanish friends in German or English to avoid potential stress and misunderstandings.
+For example, when running errands in Spain, I use few words and prefer to have in-depth conversations with my Spanish friends in German or English to avoid possible stress and misunderstandings.

 An ideal learning program induces an "immersive flow".

-Flow – The optimal state for effective learning
+Flow - the optimal state for effective learning

 However, studies have shown that people learn best when they are in a "flow" state of optimal experience.
 This process is similar to the way physical exercise helps build muscle by exposing it to stress.

-Dealing with ever greater difficulties helps us to develop and improve our skills.
+Facing greater and greater difficulties helps us to develop and improve our skills.

-The concept of “flow”, introduced by psychologist Mihaly Csikszentmihalyi, describes this state of optimal experience where the individual is fully engaged and absorbed in an activity, leading to improved learning outcomes.
+The concept of 'flow', introduced by psychologist Mihaly Csikszentmihalyi, describes this state of optimal experience where the individual is fully engaged and absorbed in an activity, leading to improved learning outcomes.

 The "flow channel" is a learning state that lies between stress and boredom and requires a concrete, practical task and a balanced level of our skills.